-- 1. Quadruped: 3d animation assignment - 2.
-Monologue: 3d animation assignment - 3.
-Polish: 3d animation assignment - 4.
-Interaction: 3d animation assignments - 5.
-NGO production: Animation scenes, crediting other artists when relevant - 6.
-NGO production: The finished 35 second NGO spot done in groups - 7.
-NGO production: Film analysis 2000-3000 words written in groups - 8.
-Story Development and Pitching: Three edits of one minute made in groups
+- Quadruped: animation assignment - Monologue & Polish: animation assignment - Interaction: animation assignments - NGO production: Animation scenes, crediting other artists when relevant - NGO production: The finished 35 second NGO spot done in groups - Elective Specialization: The results from their elective assignment

 In addition, students are required to hand in a written End-Year Reflection paper focusing on their own development during the 2nd year.
 The scope of the report must be 1200-1600 words and the reflection must be structured according to the template given out prior to the end of the semester.